Terms and Conditions

 5.1 If the seller offers to ship the goods, delivery will be made within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
 When processing the transaction, the delivery address specified in the seller's order processing is decisive.

-5.2 If the delivery of the goods fails for reasons attributable to the customer, the customer shall bear the reasonable costs incurred by the seller as a result.
-This does not apply to shipping costs if the customer effectively exercises his right of withdrawal.
-If the customer effectively exercises the right to cancel, the return shipping costs will be subject to the provisions of the seller's cancellation policy.
+5.2 If delivery of the goods fails for reasons attributable to the Customer, the Customer shall bear the reasonable costs incurred by the Seller as a result.
+This does not apply to shipping costs if the Customer actually exercises their right of withdrawal.
+If the Customer actually exercises their right of withdrawal, the return shipping costs will be subject to the Seller's cancellation policy.

-5.3 If the customer acts as a businessman, the risk of accidental loss and accidental deterioration of the goods sold passes to the customer as soon as the seller has delivered the item to the carrier, the carrier or the person or institution otherwise designated to carry out the shipment. .
-If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the goods sold generally only passes when the goods are delivered to the customer or a person authorized to receive them.
-Furthermore, the risk of accidental loss and accidental deterioration of the goods sold, including for consumers, passes to the customer as soon as the seller has delivered the thing to the carrier, the carrier or the person or institution otherwise designated to carry out the shipment, if the customer orders the freight forwarder, freight forwarder or other person or institution designated to make the shipment to carry out the shipment and the seller has not previously appointed this person or institution to the customer.
+5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the goods sold passes to the customer as soon as the seller has handed the item over to the carrier, the forwarder, or the person or institution otherwise designated to carry out the shipment.
+If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the goods sold generally only transfers when the goods are delivered to the customer or a person authorized to accept them.
+On the other hand, the risk of accidental loss and accidental deterioration of the goods sold, even for consumers, passes to the customer as soon as the seller has handed the thing over to the carrier, the forwarder, or the person or institution otherwise designated to carry out the shipment, if the customer instructs the freight forwarder, the forwarder, or the other person or institution designated to carry out the shipment and the seller has not previously appointed this person or institution to the customer.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or inadequate delivery.
-This only applies in the event that the non-delivery is not the fault of the seller and the seller has entered into a specific coverage transaction with the supplier with due care.
-The seller will use all reasonable efforts to acquire the goods.
-In case of non-availability or partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.
+5.4 The Seller reserves the right to withdraw from the contract in the event of incorrect or inadequate delivery.
+This only applies if the non-delivery is not the fault of the Seller and the Seller has entered into a specific hedging transaction with the Supplier with due care.
+The Seller will make every reasonable effort to acquire the goods.
+In the event of unavailability or partial availability of the goods, the Customer will be informed immediately and the consideration will be refunded immediately.

 5.5 Self-collection is not possible for logistical reasons.